TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-typedoc.md

 }
 ```

 Makes no difference.
 My monorepo is unusual in that so far it consists of a single package.
 Maybe there's a TypeDoc bug when "merging" documentation for a single package.
 Let's test that theory by creating a stub for a second package.
+I'm going to need a `react-spreadsheet` package [soon]({% link _posts/2024-07-29-infinisheet-architecture.md %}), so let's create that.

 {% capture note %}
 Reminder to self.
 Make sure you initialize the new workspace using `npm init -w packages/react-spreadsheet` rather than just creating a new directory and copying a few files in.
 If you don't, your Build CI workflow will fail because `package-lock.json` is missing entries for the new package.